yan-duarte/yan-duarte.github.io/_posts/2016-07-05-Assignment2.md

 title: 'Assignment 2: Running Your First Program'
 ---

-## STEP 1: Run your first program.

-This program will be used throughout the remainder of the course and become the basis of your data analysis going forward.
+## **WHAT TO SUBMIT:**

+Following completion of your first program, create a blog entry where you post:

-You can download the python script [here](https://yan-duarte.github.io/archives/assignment2.py).
+  1. Your program: You can download it [here](https://yan-duarte.github.io/archives/assignment2.py);

-## STEP 2: Run frequency distributions for your chosen variables and select columns, and possibly rows.
+  2. The output that displays three of your variables as frequency tables: Present at the end of this post;
+  3. A few sentences describing your frequency distributions in terms of the values the variables take, how often they take them, the presence of missing data, etc.

-The results of the first program that demonstrates the frequency distributions were:
+## **The results of the first program that demonstrates the frequency distributions were:**

 #### **Importing the packages and the [data set](https://yan-duarte.github.io/archives/separatedData.csv)**